 If you take loads of photos with your phone or want the ability to work on the go, Photoshop — along with all the extra apps it supports — is the better choice.

 While Photoshop isn’t an expensive app — Photoshop and Lightroom together cost just $10 a month — it is an ongoing commitment.
 If you don’t need what Photoshop offers or only use it occasionally, it can be hard to justify the expense.
-There are plenty of other awesome ways to spend ten dollars (like saving up for an adventure) that can offer far more bang for your buck.
+There are plenty of other awesome ways to spend ten dollars that can offer far more bang for your buck.

 Yes, almost anyone can stretch to paying ten dollars a month for a tool they use every day, but if you don’t use Photoshop that much, or are conserving money for other reasons, then GIMP is the better app simply because it’s free.